History of Christianity: Division in the West

 Throughout the Late Middle Ages, the church faced powerful challenges and vigorous political confrontations.
 The English scholastic philosopher John Wycliffe (1320–1384) urged the church to embrace its original simplicity, give up its property and wealth, end subservience to secular politics, and deny papal authority.
 Wycliffe's teachings were condemned as heresy, but he was allowed to live out the last two years of his life in his home parish.
 In 1382, the first English translation of the Bible, known as Wycliffe's Bible, was published.
 Wycliffe's teachings influenced the Czech theologian Jan Hus (1369–1415) who also spoke out against what he saw as corruption in the church.
 Hus was convicted of heresy and burned at the stake.
 This was the impetus for the Bohemian Reformation and led to the Hussite Wars.

 Meanwhile, a vernacular religious culture called the Devotio Moderna attempted to work toward a pious society of ordinary people.
+(Note: In 1320, Dante Alighieri completed the Divine Comedy, a Christian allegory of reason and divine revelation, sin and ultimate truth, using Catholic doctrine on Hell, Purgatory, and Paradise.
+It became one of the greatest works in literary history.)
 Through the Dutch scholar Desiderius Erasmus Roterodamus (1466–1536), Christian humanism grew and impacted literature and education.
 Between 1525 and 1534, William Tyndale used the Vulgate and Greek texts from Erasmus to create the Tyndale Bible.
 King James commissioned the King James Version in 1604, using all previous versions in Latin, Greek, and English as sources.
 It was published in 1611.